 Young Carers

 At Pendragon Community Primary School, we are committed to ensuring that all pupils get the support they need to have a positive school experience, to achieve their full potential and that they are happy in school.
+Mrs Smith is the Young Carers Champion and Operational Lead with Mrs Dailly supporting as the SLT Young Carers Champion.

 “A young carer is a child or young person under the age of 18 who provides care, assistance or support to another family member who is disabled, physically or mentally ill, or has a substance misuse problem.
 This includes practical and/or emotional support.”